 It is essential to be careful when making a list.
-It can be easy to get discouraged by seeing that what one still needs to get done.
-It is okay not to complete the list, just focus on what you have accomplished.
+It can be easy to get discouraged by seeing that what one still needs to get done and it is okay not to complete the list, just focus on what you have accomplished.

 Sometimes, a brain injury can cause issues to do what we want to do.
 It is difficult to rekindle the enjoyment that task used to give us.

-I love to read.
-I like the idea of reading.
+I love to read and I like the idea of it.
 There are plenty of books I would enjoy to sit with and get lost in.
 The problem is that reading takes energy out of me.

 After a long day I would love to read and relax, except for that I would rather relax and lose my mind in a tv show.
 I know that some people don’t like to read, but I would love to.

-I wonder what would make it be able to be effortless for me to read.
+I wonder what would make it be able to be effortless for me.
 People will tell me that if I read more, it will get better.

 My question is when.
 When does it get easier.
 Will reading ever be able to be my way to relax and unwind after a long day or will I always turn to Netflix.

 There are plenty of books that catch my eye but opening them is what scares me.
-I have always had trouble reading.
+I have always had trouble.